kursadman/notepad-project/README.md

 # notepad-project
-simple notepad with python usin PyQt
+simple notepad with python using PyQt